screeps/docs/api/source/PowerCreep.md

 ERR_NOT_OWNER | You are not the owner of this creep.
 ERR_BUSY | The power creep is not spawned in the world.
 ERR_TIRED | The fatigue indicator of the creep is non-zero.
-ERR_NO_BODYPART | There are no MOVE body parts in this creep’s body.
 ERR_INVALID_ARGS | The provided direction is incorrect.
 ERR_NOT_IN_RANGE | The target creep is too far away
 {% endapi_return_codes %}